 • antibacterial drugs (Sumamed, Macropen, Clarithromycin).

-Antibiotic therapy is indicated only if the bacterial nature of bronchiolitis is detected.
-Appointed at the discretion of the attending physician.
+Antibiotic therapy is indicated only if the bacterial nature of bronchiolitis is identified.
+Prescribed at the discretion of the attending physician.

 4. Breathing exercises.
-It is necessary to do light pressure on the chest and tummy of the baby as you exhale.
+It is necessary to apply light pressure on the baby's chest and tummy as you exhale.

-5. Vibration massage, which consists in light tapping movements with the edge of the palm in the direction from the lower part of the chest upwards.
-At the same time, the baby is laid in such a way that the butt is slightly higher than the head.
+5. Vibration massage, which consists of light tapping movements with the edge of the palm in the direction from the bottom of the chest to the top.
+The baby is placed in such a way that the butt is slightly higher than the head.

-6. Oxygen therapy (for the elimination of respiratory distress syndrome).
+6. Oxygen therapy (to eliminate respiratory distress syndrome).

 Since bronchiolitis is transmitted by airborne droplets, the patient should be isolated.
-As a rule, when the baby's appetite is restored, body temperature returns to normal and there is no need for oxygen therapy, the child is released from the hospital home.
+As a rule, when the baby’s appetite is restored, body temperature returns to normal and there is no need for oxygen therapy, the child is allowed to go home from the hospital.

-Drugs for the treatment of diseases - gallery
+Drugs for the treatment of the disease - gallery

 Prognosis and possible complications